Rickrolling: Analysis and impact

+The meme had a positive impact on Astley's career, introducing a new group of fans to his music.
+He said it caused him to like "Never Gonna Give You Up" after "15 years of not singing it".
+He also said it played a role in the reestablishment of his music career—his 2016 album 50, his first in over a decade, reached number one on the UK Album Chart.
+In a 2016 interview with Rolling Stone, Astley said of the meme, "It's done me a lot of good, probably.
+The thing is it's not personal to me, even though I know it is me and it's my name in the title of Rickrolling.
+It's that video that I'm in, it's that song that's mine, but it could have been anybody."
+Quoted in the Associated Press in 2022, he said, "The video and the song have drifted off into the ether and become something else, and I'm ever so grateful for it."
+After performing at Glastonbury Festival 2023, Astley said this would not have been possible "without my old songs and without the Rickrolling thing with its own little universe".
+That year, The Observer writer Barbara Ellen stated that the meme gave Astley an image of being cool, unlike most late-career musicians.

-Writing for MEL magazine, Brian VanHooker attributed the use of the song to its "randomness" and its reputation as a hit from the 1980s.
+Writing for MEL magazine, Brian VanHooker attributed the use of the song to its "randomness" and its status as a decades-old hit.
 Writing for The New Yorker, Michael Schulman said these factors and the catchiness of the song contribute to the meme's "Dadaist humor".
-Unlike other media used in bait-and-switch humour, the song is inoffensive, allowing it to be used in many situations as a friendly prank.
-Rickrolling is less negative than other pranks; Tumblr user deluxetrashqueen wrote, "Honestly, Rick Rolling is the best practical joke ever.
+Rickrolling is less negative than other pranks; unlike other media used in bait-and-switch humour, the song is inoffensive, allowing it to be used by many types of people in many situations as a friendly prank.
+Tumblr user deluxetrashqueen wrote, "Honestly, Rick Rolling is the best practical joke ever.
 Like, there's nothing offensive or mean spirited about it.
-It’s just like 'Oops you thought there would be something else here but it’s "Never Gonna Give You Up".' which isn’t even a bad song."
+It's just like 'Oops you thought there would be something else here but it's "Never Gonna Give You Up".' which isn't even a bad song."
 According to communication scholars Ryan M. Milner and Whitney Phillips, rickrolling is a form of Internet folklore based on a copyrighted work; as such, participants are an example of "poachers", as defined by Michel de Certeau, whose cultures rely on the property of others.